soos3d/Soliditool-solidity-utils-library/README.md

 ## Overview

-This library can help you keeping your code cleaner and avoid rewriting code.
+This library can help you keep your code cleaner and avoid rewriting code.

 ### Functions in the library